jim-hackbarth-1/ui-kit/README.md

 UI-KIT takes a different (simpler) approach.
 The state of component models is not tracked internally by the framework and it is left to the developer to explicitly synchronize the view after state changes occur.
 We saw this explicit synchronization in the previous step when we called `KitRenderer.renderComponent()` to re-render the content component after a navigation event.
 In this step, we'll explore state transitions a bit more with another example:  showing a loading indicator.

-It's a pretty common scenario with web applications that it takes some time to get the data needed to fully present a component.
+It's often the case with web applications that it takes some time to get the data needed to fully present a component.
 Often we need to load a file, query a database, or fetch data from an API over the internet, all of which takes some time.
 To show our users that the data is on its way, it's common to initially show a loading indicator and then later, when the model changes state from not having data to having data, we update the view to show the requested data.
 In this step, we'll update the content component to initially display a loading indicator when section 1 data is requested and then transition to showing data.

+:point_right: _Action: Update content.css_
 First, let's borrow an animated css loading indicator from the web and add it to our styles for the content component.

 > content.css: